tdsnxtramontin-gabriel/github-advanced-security/github-supply-chain-security.md

 ## Dependabot Alerts
 Dependabot alerts are generated when GitHub detects that a repository depends on a package affected by a known security advisory.
 Alerts may be triggered by:

-- New advisories published in the GitHub Advisory Database
+- New advisories published in the GitHub Advisory Database.
-- Changes to the dependency graph
+- Changes to the dependency graph.
-- Pull requests that introduce vulnerable dependencies
+- Pull requests that introduce vulnerable dependencies.

 ### Dependabot Alert Metadata
 Dependabot alert metadata can include:

-- Severity rating and score
+- Severity rating and score.
-- CVSS base metrics
+- CVSS base metrics.
-- CWE identifiers
+- CWE identifiers.
-- CVE ID
+- CVE ID.
-- GHSA ID
+- GHSA ID.

 ## Dependabot Updates
 Dependabot provides two types of automated pull requests: